 "From allegations against studio heads and journalists, to hotel maids recounting abuses on the job, women are exposing the truth and men are losing their jobs.
-But the revolution has been selective," Farrow writes, noting that Allen's latest movie Wonder Wheel hit theaters on December 1.
+But the revolution has been selective," Farrow writes, noting that Allen's latest movie Wonder Wheel is out soon.

 If there was any controversy surrounding the film's release, I certainly missed it.
 Like Weinstein and the myriad other men who have been accused of sexual misconduct, Allen hasn't been found guilty in a court of law — but the allegation against him is incredibly serious and it's far from baseless.
 Farrow's question is completely fair: If the new normal is "Believe Survivors," why isn't this standard being applied to Allen?

 She points out that Kate Winslet, Blake Lively, and Greta Gerwig have all taken a strong stand against Weinstein but have sidestepped questions about Allen, saying they don't have much knowledge of the accusation (details of the case are easily accessible) and they were simply doing their jobs by working with him.